gihankaushyal/PixelAnomalyDetectorTool/README.md

 ### Prerequisites
 [![PyPI - Python Version][Python-badge]][Python-url]

-In order of all the dependencies and packages to run smoothly, make sure you have Python version v3.7 or higher by running.
+In order for all the dependencies and packages to run smoothly, make sure you have Python version v3.8 or higher by running.
 * In Linux or Mac: run the following command on a Terminal
     ```sh
     python --version
     ```
-* in Window: run the following command on Windows command prompt or Windows Powershell
+* in Windows: run the following command on Windows command prompt or Windows Powershell
   ```sh
   python --version
   ```